thewca/wca-documents/documents/policies/internal/Payment Authorization.md

 5. RO Support
    1. Payments relating to expenses approved in line with the Regional Organization Support Policy
 6. Other Contracts
-   1. Payments of contractors amounts in line with contracts entered into by the WCA.
+   1. Payments to contractors of amounts in line with contracts entered into by the WCA.
 7. Other Budget Items
-   1. Other items explicitly included in the approved annual budget, such as Audit & Accountancy expenses, legal expenses, WCA Championship Presence, Insurance
+   1. Other items explicitly included in the approved annual budget, for example: legal expenses, insurance.

 ### Authorized Individuals
 All figures are in US Dollars.
 Transactions in foreign currencies should be converted to the US Dollar equivalent amount.
 Reminder, all payments above these figures or not in these categories must be explicitly authorized via a vote of the WCA Board.